Anurag-Gaiwal/Sawari-Anurag/README.md

 # sawari-pranav

-This is my full stack mern stack project
+This is my full stack mern stack project where I have created a car pooling website where a driver can publish a ride and similarly a passenger can request a ride and based on the requests the driver can decide whether to accept the ride or reject it.This is a full stack project in mern stack where I have used mongodb as the database react front end and node and express for backend

 # config.env inside the server folder